Peak Shaving Saves You Money

 To meet the demand for power needed at peak times, electric suppliers must produce the power themselves or purchase it on the market.
 Consequently, the costs are greater during peak time when demand is high.
 These higher costs are reflected in the power cost adjustment applied to the monthly electric bill for Sumner-Cowley and its members.

 The peak period window does not change from day-to-day.
-However, members may hear our Peak Alert announcements on various radio stations or receive notification through Facebook and our website.
+However, members may hear our Peak Alert announcements on 100.3-FM or receive notification through Facebook and our website.
 Peak Alerts are not a notice of a power shortage, they are simply a load management effort used to reduce the demand for electricity and keep your cost of power as low as possible.
 By keeping high electrical demand levels to a minimum, Sumner-Cowley members reap the benefit in the form of a lower cost of power.

 A Peak Alert occurs when Sumner-Cowley is extremely close to demanding more electric power than usual.
 Your cooperative pays for power based on the total number of kilowatt hours of electricity we use and the largest demand for electric power during any one-hour increment.
 If we set a new peak demand, it can mean we have to pay thousands of dollars more throughout the rest of the year.
 That means higher electric rates for you, our members.